Driver balance and billing logic

-In the Company panel, all the driver management operations happen in the Company management tab.
+In My hub, all the driver management operations happen in the Company management tab.
 Have a look at the screenshot below.

 In the Driver plans tab, you can set rules for driver working plans: